peter88213/novelyst_templates/docs/usage.md

 ---

-### First level heading
+### First level heading for top level stages, e.g. acts

-The first level heading begins with `#`, followed by a space and a title.
+The first level heading begins with `#`, followed by a space and a stage title.

-Two titles are allowed:
-- `nv` for the "Todo" chapters in the *Narrative* tree, signifying e.g. acts.
-- `pl` for the "Todo" parts, chapters, and scenes in the *Planning* tree, signifying story arcs and arc points.

 ---

-### Second level heading
+### Second level heading for minor stages or turning points

-The second level heading begins with `##`, followed by a space and a part title.
+The second level heading begins with `##`, followed by a space and a stage title.

-- One second level heading is required for creating the "Arcs" part in the *Planning* tree.

----

-### Third level heading

-The third level heading begins with `###`, followed by a space and a chapter title.

-- In the *Narrative* tree, a chapter signifying a story phase such as an act is created.
-- In the *Planning* tree, a chapter is created.
-If the heading contains a hyphen (`-`), the chapter defines an arc.
-Then the arc name will be the part of the chapter title that comes before the hyphen.

----

-### Fourth level heading

-The fourth level heading begins with `####`, followed by a space and a scene title.

-- Under a chapter in the *Planning* tree, a scene signifying an arc point is created.

 ---